WD3: Taming the Estimation Bias in Deep Reinforcement Learning: Experiments

 We compared our algorithm with the TD3 algorithm and the state-of-the-art policy gradient algorithms PPO, TRPO \cite{TRPO}, and DDPG, which are implemented by the OpenAI Baselines \cite{Baselines}.
 For the TD3 algorithm, we use the author's implementation.
-Besides, considering that there are some engineering skills in the DDPG implementation of OpenAI, we implement the DDPG algorithm by ourselves, called OurDDPG, without adding any tricks on the original DDPG that affects the performance of the algorithm.
+Besides, considering that there are some engineering skills in the DDPG implementation of OpenAI, we implement the DDPG algorithm by ourselves, called OurDDPG, without adding any tricks on the original DDPG that affect the performance of the algorithm.

-The learning performance curves are graphed in Fig. \ref{performance experiments}.
-The results show that WD3 matches or outperforms all other algorithms without fine-tuning.
-We evaluate the influence of $\beta$ on WD3, and the results are graphed in Table \ref{various_beta} which shows that WD3 is robust for $\beta$.
+The learning performance curves are graphed in \cref{performance experiments}.
+The results demonstrate that WD3 matches or outperforms all other algorithms with a consistent hyper-parameter $\beta$.
+The better performance can be obtained by fine-tuning $\beta$.
+To further evaluate the influence of $\beta$ on WD3, we take different $\beta$ and evaluate the performance on the Continuous control tasks.
+The results are graphed in \cref{various_beta}.
+There is not a very significant difference in the performance achieved by different $\beta$, which shows that WD3 is robust for hyper-parameter $\beta$.